GetScatter/scatter-js/README.md

     keySetter,

     // You may specify a maximum timeout for checking if a user has Scatter installed
-    // This defaults to 10 seconds
+    // This defaults to 10 seconds, you might want to elongate this to make sure they
-    initTimeout:10000,
+    // have ample time to notice and respond to the app connection initTimeout:10000,

     // You may also specify a maximum timeout for checking if a user has accepted the app link